joaotav/palenight-vscode-themes/README.md

 ## There are so many themes out there.
 Why create another one?

 I created this theme primarily out of security concerns with third-party VSCode extensions.
-The recent security incidents associated with extensions, particulary the one involving the Material Theme, highlighted the risks associated with trusting third-party extensions, regardless if they are widely used.
+The recent security incidents associated with extensions, particularly the one involving the Material Theme, highlighted the risks of trusting third-party extensions, even if they are widely used.

 I felt uncomfortable continuing to use third-party themes that could potentially be compromised.
 Color themes should be simple, static resources that don't need broad system access or connections to external servers.